v0id-strike/Voidborne-Archives/prophecy.md

 *"Master every command, decode every whisper, and leave no stone unturned on your journey.
-Embrace every fucking topic—big or small—as you forge your legacy in the shadowed realms of cyberspace."*
+Embrace every topic—big or small—as you forge your legacy in the shadowed realms of cyberspace."*

 ---
 ### **Phase 1: Shadow-Lab – Constructing the Cyber Fortress**